Essential Junk Journal Supplies & Where To Find Them

 • Wrapping paper

-• Plastic (this can be used with your “windows” or to make specimen cards and lots of other interesting ephemera)
+• Plastic (this can be used with your “windows” or to make specimen cards and other interesting ephemera)

 • Clothing tags